 For SMTP connections, by default the Mail Transport Agent Exim is listening on port 25 only.
 A while ago I wanted to add some further ports in my Exim install.

-If, like me, you have your Exim installed via the official Debian package, the prefered way of changing the SMTP listening port or having Exim listening on additional ports is by adding the -oX command to the SMTPLISTENEROPTIONS variable in /etc/default/exim4.
+The prefered way of changing the SMTP listening port or having Exim listening on additional ports is by adding the -oX command to the SMTPLISTENEROPTIONS variable in /etc/default/exim4.

 # /etc/default/exim4